xycabcd/CotEditor-AppStore-Desc/README.md

-# Documents for AppStore
+# Documents for App Store

-Repository to maintain documents for the Mac App Store
+The repository to maintain documents for the Mac App Store

 ## Contribution

 Feel free to add description in your language or to fix typos.
 To add a description in another language, please just translate it as it is from the original English version, and do not create your own one.

-## Notes

-- Background color: HSB 83°, 67% 67%
-- Window size: 700 px, 780 px

 ## License